michielvandijk/pol/README.md

  Data ()

  - prez2010 and prez2005 directories contain the 2010 and 2005 raw presidential results for those years, along with the final cleaned presidential results called prez2010.csv and prez2005.csv

+ - The ward_con_link2010.csv file is crucial for joining up the data.
+This was made by using the GADM map to find the region, district and ward of every household in the 2010 and 2012 surveys.
+This was then used in conjunction with the